The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 Their main goal was to prevent the Persian navy from sailing down the coast towards Athens.

-The core of the army was made up of Immortals, an elite group of soldiers who were hand-picked by the king and given special training.
+Regardless, the core of the army was made up of Immortals, which was an elite group of soldiers who were hand-picked by the king and given special training.

 The first day of battle

-The Persian army was unable to break through the Greek defenses, and they suffered heavy casualties.
+The Persian army was frustrated that it was unable to break through the Greek defenses, especially when they suffered heavy casualties.

 This was primarily due to the differences between the infantry types on both sides.